 Placement of a Pessary

-The picture above shows how a pessary should fit.
 The most common types of pessaries are the Gellhorn and the doughnut.
 A pessary is used to support areas of pelvic organ prolapse.

 Your doctor will try to find a pessary that fits you.
 It should not cause any pain.
 You may need to try different shapes and sizes of pessaries to find one that fits you just right.